-Based on national legislation, the main objective of the regular sanitary monitoring of the marine environment is to ensure safety for shellfish consumers.
-The chemical and microbiological monitoring results confirm the sanitary class B for the Oualidia lagoon, which therefore remains suitable for oyster farming.
+Based on national legislation, the main objective of regular sanitary monitoring of the marine environment is to ensure the safety of shellfish consumers.
+Chemical and microbiological monitoring confirms the sanitary class B for the Oualidia lagoon, which therefore remains suitable for oyster farming.
 On the contrary, this activity continues to be prohibited in the Sidi Moussa lagoon without water quality improvement.
-This shows the significant vulnerability of these ecosystems, despite their environmental, social, and economic importance.
+This highlights the considerable vulnerability of these ecosystems, notwithstanding their environmental, social, and economic significance.